 That's very kind, I will do my best to make it there.

-England's Green and Pleasant Land, don't be put off by the extremely rugged, dry and forbidding terrain.
+And coming from England's Green and Pleasant Land, don't be put off by the extremely rugged, dry and forbidding terrain.
 From my own personal experience, LA terrain should be approached with a good deal of respect and care.
 But once safely back, the memory of a very physical, unique and enjoyable run endures.

 Sounds great, I'm looking forward to it already!
 Don't know about green and pleasant though, more like gray and built-up.